woosting/linux/contents/git/bash_prompt.md

 	export PS1='\[\033[01;32m\]\u@\h\[\033[01;34m\]\w\[\033[01;33m\]$(__git_ps1)\[\033[01;34m\]\$\[\033[00m\] '
 	```

-	> This causes the prompt to show the username and hostname (green) and the current working directory (blue).
+	> NOTE: This causes the prompt to show the username and hostname (green) and the current working directory (blue).
 Only when you're inside a Git repository, it will show the current branch (yellow).
 In case you already have a fancy pants prompt, it's a matter of incorporating the `__git_ps1` function call.

 5. Activate the git status indicator, by adding the following line _before the line added in the previous step_: